somewhatalex/Emblitz/README.md

 ```
 npm i body-parser cookie-parser ejs express express-ws http jsonwebtoken path websocket ws events compression pg dotenv express-rate-limit nodemailer password-hash bad-words
 ```

+___

+&copy; Emblitz 2022<BR>
+You are free to use this code for personal use only.
+Please do not edit `README.md` or use this for commercial purposes.